If

 without even bending her wrist at

-should be.
-But simply bragging about my awesome girlfriend
+all.
+Jealous?
+Of course you are.
+But simply bragging about my girlfriend

 isn’t the